OpenEoX/openeox/schema/README.md

 7. **productName**: This property contains the name of the product.
 It is a string with a minimum length of 1 character and references the `productName_t` definition.

 8. **productVersion**: This property contains the version or release information of the product.
 It is a string with a minimum length of 1 character and references the `productVersion_t` definition.
+This SHALL not contain a version range.

 9. **replacementProduct**: This property contains information about the recommended replacement product, if applicable.
 It is an object with the following required properties: